How to Work With a Locums Recruiter

-In order to apply for an assignment, you’ll need the following:
+In order to apply for an assignment, you’ll need copies of the following documents:

-– A photocopy of your current state license card for each state in which you are licensed
+- Current state license card for each state in which you are licensed

-– A passport-sized photo (preferred) and/or clear copy of your driver’s license (may be required for privileging and/or licensing)
+- Passport-size photo (preferred) and/or clear copy of your driver’s license (may be required for privileging and/or licensing)

-– A photocopy of CMEs obtained during past two years
+- Record of CMEs obtained during past two years

-TIP: To make distribution easier, consider having your documents digitally scanned, converted into .pdf files, and placed on a CD.
-(You can have this done at service centers such as FedExOffice.)
+TIP: To make distribution easier, have your documents digitally scanned, converted into PDF files, and saved in a folder.

 Complete the Necessary Applications

-To ensure your desired start date, be prepared to complete any applications in a timely manner.
-In most cases, you should be prepared to provide these within a week from the day you receive them.
+Complete any and all applications in a timely manner to ensure your desired start date.
+You should be prepared to provide these within a week from the day you receive them.